Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/humanoid/bandit-captain.md

 NoteIcon: monster
 BestiaryType: humanoid (any race)
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-344, Princes of the Apocalypse, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Curse of Strahd, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault.
+344, Princes of the Apocalypse, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Curse of Strahd, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault.
 Available in the SRD."
 ---
 # [Bandit Captain](2-Mechanics/CLI/bestiary/humanoid/bandit-captain.md)
 *Source: Monster Manual p.
-344, Princes of the Apocalypse, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Curse of Strahd, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault.
+344, Princes of the Apocalypse, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Curse of Strahd, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault.
 Available in the SRD.*

 It takes a strong personality, ruthless cunning, and a silver tongue to keep a gang of bandits in line.
 The bandit captain has these qualities in spades.